Spring Lawn Care 101

 No matter where you hail from, invasive weeds are a fact of life.
 For lawns in the North, tamp down on crabgrass early with a pre-emergent weed killer like Scotts® Turf Builder® Halts® Crabgrass Preventer with Lawn Food.
-However, if you’ve recently seeded or are planning to use grass seed in the spring, use 2 applications of Scotts® Turf Builder® Starter® Food for New Grass plus Weed Preventer spaced 6 weeks apart instead.
-Each application will prevent crabgrass for up to 6 weeks but not interfere with the germination of your grass seed.
+However, if you’ve recently seeded or are planning to use grass seed in the spring, use Scotts® Turf Builder® Triple Action Built for Seeding instead.
+It prevents crabgrass and other listed weeds for up to 6 weeks but won't interfere with the germination of your grass seed.

 For lawns in the South, dollarweed will be your biggest lawn foe.
 Kill it by using a weed control product like Scotts® Turf Builder® Bonus® S Southern Weed & Feed2 (see label for listed grass types).
 If you battle fire ants where you live, though, use Scotts® Turf Builder® Southern Triple Action instead, which adds the benefit of preventing and killing fire ants for up to 6 months (in addition to killing weeds and feeding the lawn).